Seizures and Driving

-The rules about health and driving are developed by medical experts and are agreed by DLA’s nationally.
+The rules about health and driving are developed by medical experts and are agreed by Driving Licensing Authorities (DLA’s) nationally.
 Your doctor or specialist does not make the rules but provides advice, based on the standards, about how your epilepsy might affect your ability to drive safely and how it might be managed.

 The DLA will consider the advice of your doctor, but always makes the final decision about your licence status.

 What if I don’t tell the authorities?

 Driving against medical advice is illegal and dangerous to you, passengers and the community.
 There are many safety factors to consider as seizures can often occur without warning.

 A person who has a motor vehicle accident during the recommended non-driving period will not be covered by insurance and may have difficulty obtaining insurance in the future.
 They could also be charged with driving offences such as dangerous driving or be sued under common law.

 There are taxi subsidies available and Centrelink offers a mobility allowance.
 Both forms of assistance have strict criteria that have to be met before they are approved.
 Not all people are suitable for these forms of assistance.

 It is best to contact your local Centrelink office or taxi subsidy scheme in your state.

 - Car-pooling – ask for a lift from family, friends or colleagues